realityquark/Local-LLM/NVIDIA_DRIVERS.md

 ![Download Type](images/downloadtype.png)

 Next choose Windows 10 or 11 and then language.
 Click on Search and now you can verify if you need to update or good to go!
 You can see the version listed on the website will match the last set of digits we looked at under Device Manager.
+Click Download if you need to update.

 ![Driver Version](images/driverversion.png)